 After completing a rehabilitation program, one may think that someone in recovery would be thankful for time to relax.
 But, rehabilitation and recovery is a lifelong process without a definite end, and that downtime during recovery can actually be a risk to their sobriety.
 If you are newly recovered, you have probably found yourself struggling to find new ways to spend your time or deal with intrusive thoughts.
-Boredom and anxiety are some of the of relapse.
+Boredom and anxiety are some of the leading causes of relapse.
 While it can be difficult, there are ways to cope with these feelings in a productive way.
 As long as you practice healthy coping mechanisms, you can enjoy a successful recovery.

 Boredom in Recovery